wlamnorman/evographs/README.md

 None at the moment.

 ## To be implemented
+* `MoranModel` class
 * Proper fitness function based on given payoff matrix and proportion of strategies.

+* Visualisation
-* Possibility to visualise the evolution of the graph over generations.
+    - evolution of the graph over generations.
+    - fitness over generations
+    - proportion of strategies over generations.